zipevo/zipcore-lib/docs/core-concepts/script.md

 ### Pay to Public Key Hash (p2pkh)

 This is the most commonly used transaction output script.
-It's used to pay to a Dash address (a Dash address is a public key hash encoded in base58check)
+It's used to pay to a Zip address (a Zip address is a public key hash encoded in base58check)

 ```javascript
 // create a new p2pkh paying to a specific address